Courses

 AFFILIATE COURSES

-GSW 201 - C. Hanssmann - Special Topics in Feminist Theory and Research: In-depth exploration of a topic of feminist theory and research related to the interests of the instructor.
+GSW 201 - Special Topics in Feminist Theory and Research: In-depth exploration of a topic of feminist theory and research related to the interests of the instructor.

 STS 200 - C. Milburn - Theories and Methods in Science and Technology Studies: Theories and methods of Science & Technology Studies as a field of critical and empirical scholarship, and examination of various contexts in which STS has emerged worldwide.